 Bird-scaring Lines - A bird scaring line, also known as tori line or bird streamer line, is a line (often 100 meters long) that is towed from a high point near the stern from which streamers are suspended at regular intervals.
 The streamers flap as the vessel pitches and rolls, and this deters the birds from flying near the stern of the vessel.
 The bird scaring line is most effective when the streamers are flapping directly above the baited hooks.
 The wind must be taken into consideration; if crosswinds blow the streamers to the side of the longline, then the baited hooks are exposed to the seabirds.
 If feasible, the most effective setup is to fly two tori lines, one to port and one to starboard of the baited hooks.
-These must be used in areas as specified by the RFMOs and is subject to obtaining further information on bird interactions.
+As a FIP we actively endeavour to go above and beyond these requirements and all vessels must use tori lines at all times, regardless of geographic location as per Appendix B.